-Intracranial venous malformations are abnormally enlarged veins in your brain.
-These enlargements aren't likely to cause symptoms or affect how the veins work.
+Intracranial venous malformations are veins in the brain that are unusually large.
+These larger veins aren't likely to cause symptoms or affect how the veins work.

-Because you're unlikely to have symptoms of intracranial venous malformations, your doctor might find that you have the condition during testing for other neurological concerns.
+Because you may not have symptoms with intracranial venous malformations, your health care provider might find that you have the condition during testing for other neurological problems.

-You might undergo these imaging tests to diagnose other neurological conditions:
+You might have these imaging tests to diagnose other neurological conditions:

 Doctors usually don't treat intracranial venous malformations because they rarely cause symptoms.
 If you have unrelated symptoms, such as headaches, your doctor might prescribe medications.